 SERVING: Plate the chicken with sauce.
 If you add some slices of lemon on top it will look like it came from a restaurant.

-PORTION: The box states “Serve 3”.
+PORTION SIZE: The box states “Serves 3”.
 Ha!
-Maybe it might serve 3 kids?
-No, this package does not “serve three” adults.
+Who are they kidding.
+Maybe they mean serves 3 kids?
+No way this “serves three” adults.
 They do include a generous amount of sauce but there is not that much chicken.
-In the package we got, there were 2 large pieces plus 2 small pieces of chicken.
-So think realistically that it “serves 2“.
+In the package we got, there were 2 large pieces of chicken plus 2 small pieces.
+Realistically I say this “serves 2“.

 So in short we thought that Trader Joe’s Chicken Piccata with Lemon Caper sauce was good, and improved if you add some more capers to it.
 Find this in the refrigerated section with other prepared dishes.
 It’s $8.99 (16 oz).